coderefinery/train-the-trainer/_episodes/02-teachingstyle.md

 > ## Designing formative assessment
 > Create a multiple choice question related to a topic you have taught or intend to teach.
 One answer should be
 > unambiguously correct, while the others can represent ["plausible distractors"](https://teachtogether.tech/#g:plausible-distractor)
 > which are meant to identify possible distractors.
+> A plausible distractors is an incorrect (or less correct) answer
+> designed to test as specific misconception.
 > When you are done, trade MCQs with a partner.
 Is their question ambiguous?
 > Are the misconceptions plausible?
 Do the distractors actually test for them?
 > Are any likely misconceptions not tested for?